JGCRI/linear_pattern_scaling/README.md

 gcsfs
 ```

-From the above set of commands, you will get some output that looks like a URL.
-Copy/paste this URL into your browser.

 ## Pattern scaling
 The `pattern_main` Jupyter notebook contains the calls to create the set of CMIP6 linear patterns for specified variables,